csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

     - Trip durations that are less than 60 seconds because **these *ride lengths* are similar to a false start**.
         * Moreover, the first minute of all rides are charged a fix fee (even if rides are less than a minute).

-    - Trip durations are greater than 24 hours because **Cyclistic bikes are spected to be returned to an appropriate station once they are no longer being used**.
+    - Trip durations are greater than 24 hours because **Cyclistic bikes are expected to be returned to an appropriate station once they are no longer being used**.
         * Keeping a bike longer than a day is synonymous to stealing it and such cases result in an additional fee.

 1. Station names are altered to prevent duplicate names.